Standard 11 Face-to-Face Induction Course

 Whether you’re entering the industry for the first time, seeking experience to progress into specialised training, or looking to strengthen your existing skills, this course provides a solid foundation for a successful career in Australia’s growing resources and infrastructure sectors.

-Course Information
+Course Delivery

-Duration: 3-6 months
+3-6 months

-Outcome: Nationally-recognised Statement of Attainment
+Nationally Recognised Statement of Attainment

-• No formal prerequisites
+No formal prerequisites

-• Recognition of Prior Learning (RPL) available
+Recognition of Prior Learning (RPL) is available

 • VETiS Funding Available